 Data Protection and Confidentiality statement relating to fund applications

-If you are already claiming all the support you are eligible for from the Government, including your student loan, but are still struggling to make ends meet you should apply to The Student Hardship Fund
+If you are already claiming all the support you are eligible for from the Government, including your student loan, but are still struggling to make ends meet, you may be eligible to apply to the Student Hardship Fund

-The fund provides discretionary financial assistance for 'home' full-time and part-time students, to help them access and remain in higher education.
-Students who may be considering leaving university because of financial problems are particularly encouraged to apply.
+The fund provides discretionary financial assistance towards living costs for 'home'* full-time and part-time students, to help them access and remain in higher education.
+Students who may be considering leaving university because of financial difficulties are particularly encouraged to apply.
 You can apply at any point in the academic year and, in some circumstances, during the summer vacation.
 Awards are usually grants, i.e. you don't have to repay them.
-A 'home' student is a person who meets certain UK residency criteria.
-The same conditions apply to eligibility for student finance from the Student Loans Company.

 Priority students who may particularly benefit are: